 Finally, effective citizenship education encompasses the development of digital citizenship.
 Through PBL, students develop research and media literacy skills; they harness digital tools to investigate issues and analyze data; they use social media responsibly to connect with others who may have a different perspective or life experience from their own.
 In advocating for solutions, students must understand the needs of their audience and use effective communication strategies and tools to convince others to join them in shaping a more equitable, sustainable world.

-Introduction: Presenter provides context about high-quality PBL to build students’ capacity as engaged, informed citizens; challenges common misunderstandings.
-(10 min.)
+Introduction: Presenter provides context about challenges to building students’ capacity as engaged, informed citizens (12 min.)

-Case studies: Facilitator leads participants through an analysis (using a backchannel to capture audience insights) of several short examples that show how students from K-12 are contributing as citizens while deepening their understanding of academic content.
+Case studies: Presentation of several examples that show how students from K-12 are contributing as citizens while deepening their understanding of academic content.
 (15 min.)

-Digital toolkit: Participants in small groups explore digital resources, such as gaming platforms that focus on citizenship goals, geoliteracy projects that use GIS for community problem solving, resources for building media literacy, open source curriculum resources; and platforms for connecting students across time zones and cultures.
-(15)
+Digital toolkit: Digital resources, such as gaming platforms that focus on citizenship goals, geoliteracy projects that use GIS for community problem solving, resources for building media literacy, curriculum resources; and platforms for connecting students across time zones and cultures.
+(1 min.)

 A large body of research supports the benefits of PBL to engage diverse learners, and similarly deep resources support the urgent need for civic education.
 Some of the key research and resources that will inform this session include: